MLSysOps/MLE-agent/README.md

 ## Overview
 _The project is under active development.
 The API may change frequently._

-**Keia (MLE-Agent)** is designed to be a pair agent for machine learning engineers or researchers.
-It includes two modes: **Baseline Mode** and **Advanced Mode**.
+MLE-Agent is designed as a pairing LLM agent for machine learning engineers and researchers.
+It is featured in two major modes:

-:coffee: **Baseline Mode** is designed to quickly build a baseline model for users' projects.
+- :coffee: **Baseline Mode** is designed to quickly build a baseline model for your AI project.

-:fire: **Advanced Mode (Coming Soon)** is designed to utilize users' favorite MLOps tools, understand SOTA methods, and suggest optimizations for users' machine learning projects.
+- :fire: **Advanced Mode (Coming Soon)** is designed to utilize users' favorite MLOps tools, understand SOTA methods, and suggest optimizations for users' machine learning projects.